sahanasjay/data_journalism_portfolio/README.md

 I created this repository to show examples of the code I've written as a data journalist at the Howard Center for Investigative Journalism and as deputy managing editor for The Diamondback.

-I chose code samples that best display my growth since I started learned basic R in Fall 2020.
+I chose code samples that best display my growth since I started learning basic R in Fall 2020.
 Since then, I've written a web scraper in Python, worked with APIs in R and secured positions interning at the Howard Center for Investigative Journalism and The Washington Post.

 ## Coding a web scraper for the Library of Congress' website

-Starting with a list of current newspaper titles from the Library of Congress API, [loc_scraper.ipnyb](https://github.com/sahanasjay/data_journalism_portfolio/blob/main/loc_webscraper/loc_scraper.ipynb) collects information on each paper's antecedents — their titles, the dates they ran, the url and Library of Congress cataloguing number associated with each one.
-The result is a newspaper "family tree" of sorts that connects each current title with its historical relatives.
+Starting with a list of current newspaper titles from the Library of Congress API, [loc_scraper.ipnyb](https://github.com/sahanasjay/data_journalism_portfolio/blob/main/loc_webscraper/loc_scraper.ipynb) collects information on each paper's antecedents — their titles, the dates they ran, their URLS and their Library of Congress cataloguing numbers.
+The result is a newspaper "family tree"; a dataset connecting each current title with its historical relatives.

 Scraping this data was a crucial first step to finding out which current papers may have once covered lynching.
 The script was my first foray into Python — but my colleague and I had a working scraper running in about a week.